 Scientific Advisory Board

-The Scientific Advisory Board includes Dr. Low and distinguished scientists in the fields of Neuroscience, Sleep Research and Engineering.
+The Scientific Advisory Board includes Dr. Low and distinguished scientists in the fields of Engineering, Mathematics, Medicine, Neuroscience, Oncology, Physics & Sleep Research.

-Dr. Sydney Brenner, Senior Distinguished Fellow of the Crick-Jacobs Center at the Salk Institute, is one of the leading pioneers in genetics and molecular biology.
-Most recently, Dr. Brenner has been studying vertebrate gene and genome evolution.
-His work in this area has resulted in new ways of analyzing gene sequences, which has developed a new understanding of the evolution of vertebrates.
+Dr. Sydney Brenner (in Memoriam) Senior Distinguished Fellow of the Crick-Jacobs Center at the Salk Institute, was one of the leading pioneers in genetics and molecular biology.
+Dr. Brenner also studied vertebrate gene and genome evolution.
+His work in this area resulted in new ways of analyzing gene sequences, which has developed a new understanding of the evolution of vertebrates.
 Among his many notable discoveries, Dr. Brenner established the existence of messenger RNA and demonstrated how the order of amino acids in proteins is determined.
 He also conducted pioneering work with the roundworm, a model organism now widely used to study genetics.
-His research with Caenorhabditis elegans garnered insights into aging, nerve cell function and controlled cell death, or apoptosis.
-Dr. Brenner is a Fellow of the Royal Society, a Foreign Associate of the National Academy of Sciences, a recipient of the Lasker Award and the 2002 Nobel Prize in Physiology or Medicine.
+His research with Caenorhabditis Elegans garnered insights into aging, nerve cell function and controlled cell death, or apoptosis.
+Dr. Brenner was a Fellow of the Royal Society, a Foreign Associate of the National Academy of Sciences, a recipient of the Lasker Award and of the 2002 Nobel Prize in Physiology or Medicine, among many other awards.

-Dr. Fred H. Gage is the Adler Professor in the Laboratory of Genetics at the Salk Institute.
+Dr. Fred “Rusty” Gage is the President of the Salk Institute and its Adler Professor in the Laboratory of Genetics.
 Dr. Gage is a pioneer in Neuroscience.
 His work concentrates on the adult central nervous system and unexpected plasticity and adaptability to environmental stimulation that remains throughout the life of all mammals.
 Dr. Gage's lab showed that, contrary to accepted dogma, adult human beings are capable of growing new brain cells, a process called Neurogenesis.
 Dr. Gage is the co-founder of Stem Cells, Inc., a member of the National Academy of Sciences, Institute of Medicine, American Academy of Arts and Sciences, a former president of the Society for Neuroscience (SfN), a recipient of the Christopher Reeve Research Medal, the Max Planck Research Prize, the IPSEN Prize in Neuronal Plasticity, and the MetLife Award for Medical Research.
 Dr. Gage was named one of Time magazine's 100 Innovators in Science for the 21st century.
 Dr. Gage was elected to the American Philosophical Society in April 2010.

 Dr. Ronald L. Graham is the Irwin and Joan Jacobs Professor in the Department of Computer Science and Engineering and Chief Scientist at the California Institute for Telecommunication and Information Technology (CalIT2) at UCSD.
 He is widely credited as one of the principal architects of the rapid development worldwide of discrete mathematics in recent years.
 A longtime collaborator of the late Paul Erdos, Dr. Graham is the author of over 300 hundred papers and five books.
 He is a former Chief Scientist at Bell laboratories and president of the American Mathematical Society (AMS), a Fellow of the Association for Computing Machinery, a recipient of the Steele Prize for Lifetime Achievement and is currently serving his third four-year term as treasurer of the National Academy of Sciences.
 According to the Guinness Book of Records, Graham discovered the largest number used in a mathematical proof, a.k.a Graham's number.
 Dr. Graham is also the former president of the International Jugglers Association.